-So, what should a frugal parent do?
+What should a frugal parent do?

-First, you need to consider the question right now whether you are personally concerned with this issue and your children’s clothing.
 To be quite frank, it’s a reasonable decision to decide that you aren’t really concerned with this, considering your children are likely already exposed to substantially more lead and phthalates from other products besides their clothes – it may be much like worrying about a molehill when there’s a mountain nearby.

 If you are concerned about this issue, you should halt your purchasing of both new and used children’s clothes until after February 10, then purchase only new clothing.

 If you are not concerned about this issue, now is the time to stock up on such clothes.
 Hit used clothing stores hard in the next month, as many such stores will begin seriously cutting their prices on used children’s clothing as the cutoff date approaches.